crest-summit/summit-docs/README.md

 ## Automatic Deployment

-When updates are pushed to this repository the documentation set is automatically updated and deployed.
-You can access the documentation at http://docs.summit-qa.research.vt.edu
+When updates are pushed to this repository the documentation set is automatically updated and deployed to the appropriate feature deployment.

+You can access the production documentation at http://docs.summit.cloud.vt.edu/

 ### Building the Docs Manually